anthelix/anth_blog/_posts/news/2021-07-07-data-type-choices.md

 permalink: /:categories/:year/:month/:day/:title.html
 ---

 Right-sizing can result in tremendous storage savings, which can lead to faster database performance.
-If ypu read my previous notes about [string type]({% post_url 2021-06-07-string-a-long %}), [numric type]({% post_url 2021-06-08-numbers %}) and [money type]({% post_url 2021-06-09-something-ney-money %}), you have already seen that this is a tricky subject.
+If you read my previous notes about [string type]({% post_url news/2021-06-07-string-a-long %}), [numric type]({% post_url news/2021-06-08-numbers %}) and [money type]({% post_url news/2021-06-09-something-ney-money %}), you have already seen that this is a tricky subject.
 SQL Server data page size limit of 8 KB and conditions that can cause page splitting.

 ######  Fixed and Variable-Length Data Types